The Ten Lost Tribes of Israel

 Assyria conquered Israel in 721 BC.
 Israel comprised two nations.
 Split into a nation of the ten-tribe house of Israel (Ephraim) and the two-tribe house of Judah.

 The northern nation of Israel became captive.
-This was the House referred to as the Jews.
-This is the separation that still lasts until today.
+The House referred to as the Jews, a separation that still lasts until today.
 They parted from Judah, later referred to as the lost tribes of Israel.

 When the Assyrian kingdom fell into decline, the ten tribes then migrated.
 They started their long and arduous migration, which took several hundred years.
 In the passage below, we see God told them to mark their way.